 implement your own reservoir sampling algorithm; don't use

-2. look at outliers; validate the formatting
+2. look at outliers; validate the formatting; and clean the data

 Write a script that checks over the whole file and: